custom-components/pyscript/docs/reference.rst

 - since it's native python, the function cannot use any pyscript-specific features;
   but since it's native python, all language features are available, including ``open``, ``yield`` etc
-- closure (binding) of variables in an inner function with `@pyscript_compile` doesn't work; this might be supported in the future
+- if you use ``@pyscript_compile`` on an inner function (ie, defined inside a pyscript function), then binding of variables defined outside the scope of the inner function do not work.

 @service
 ^^^^^^^^